By: Jason Songe, Seminarian, Archdiocese of New Orleans

 She’ll also “investigate the way that Catholics live out their masculinity and femininity in several diverse cultures” by interviewing laypeople, scholars, and clergy in foreign countries from this past May to June 2020.
 She will publish a book based on her findings.

 In this interview we talk about her project, and like any good journey, it’s a look inside how God works.
 This interview was conducted in Crowley, Louisiana in early August.
-This is part one of four parts.

 JS: What was your first introduction to gender studies?